 When you think about Pinterest, photos of clever crafts and prized recipes may come to mind… but the search engine has so much more to offer you and your business.
 That’s right: Pinterest is not just another social media network, it’s a visual search engine that can drive loads of valuable traffic to your website and blog.

 Just like any other search engine, there are Pinterest-friendly SEO practices to keep in mind when you want to drive traffic to your website that can be done both on your site and on your Pinterest profile.
+If you want more people to visit your site, you need to make it search engine friendly and you can also check out this Damon Burton’s book here for great help!
 Let’s go over some of the top tips to optimize your pinning strategy for the best return.

 1. Rich Pins